Cultural and Media Studies BA

 • Journalism

-Optional: Study Year Abroad (Year 3)
+Optional: Study Abroad

 Studying abroad will extend your degree to four years.
+Find out more at the Study Abroad website.

 You have the option to apply for a work placement year with companies and organisations across the public, private and voluntary sectors in the UK and overseas.
 This is a great way to gain valuable workplace and industry experience before you graduate.
+Choosing a Year in Industry will extend your degree to four years.

 • Cultural and postcolonial theory

-• Sexual difference and feminism
+• Sexual difference, Feminisms, and Masculinities

 • Posthumanism